Glioblastoma: Glioblastoma classification

 Brain tumor classification has been traditionally based on histopathology at macroscopic level, measured in hematoxylin-eosin sections.
 The World Health Organization published the first standard classification in 1979 and has been doing so since.
 The 2007 WHO Classification of Tumors of the Central Nervous System was the last classification mainly based on microscopy features.
 The new 2016 WHO Classification of Tumors of the Central Nervous System was a paradigm shift: some of the tumors were defined also by their genetic composition as well as their cell morphology.

 In 2021, the fifth edition of the WHO Classification of Tumors of the Central Nervous System was released.
 This update eliminated the classification of secondary glioblastoma and reclassified those tumors as Astrocytoma, IDH mutant, grade 4.
 Only tumors that are IDH wild type are now classified as glioblastoma.

 Molecular alterations

-Four subtypes of glioblastoma have been identified based on gene expression:
+There are currently three molecular subtypes of glioblastoma that were identified based on gene expression: